 Also, more than 85 percent of those general counsel surveyed stated that private law firms should conduct formal surveys to assess client satisfaction on a regular basis.
 Half of this group felt client surveys should be conducted annually or even more frequently.

 Other tips on surveying clients:

 - Base your choice of survey methods -- written, face-to-face and by telephone -- on the objectives you want to achieve.
 If your firm would like general quantitative information about service quality and what clients think about fees, a written survey is best.
 If, however, you want qualitative information that is actionable with respect to specific clients, a face- to- face survey is best.

 - When sending out a written survey, (the most commonly used method) it should take clients no longer than 12 minutes to complete.

 - Thank clients for participating in the survey.
 For instance, Mays & Valentine, a demonstration firm based in Richmond, Va., had attorneys write thank-you letters to clients for participating in their survey.
-In cases where concerns were raised, the letter said we hear your concerns and are working to address them while survey respondents that expressed appreciation were thanked for their kind words, according to firm managing partner Robert D. Seabolt.
+In cases where concerns were raised, the letter said that the attorneys hear your concerns and are working to address them, while survey respondents that expressed appreciation were thanked for their kind words, according to firm managing partner Robert D. Seabolt.

 - Give clients feedback on the survey results.